TheCowboyAI/nixos-yubikey/guide.md

 # Initialize Yubikey Set
 This is our process for creating Yubikeys in a safe manner.

+We want a few things on our Yubikey.

+Set PIV
+Set OpenSSL Touch

+### Subkeys
+- Signature Key
+- Encryption Key
+- Authentication Key
+- SSL Root CA

+From these 3 we will generate other keys that we actually give out.

+These 3 Primary Keys should NOT be use for anything other than creating other keys.
+This includes setting the PIV Touch Key...
+The PIV Touch Key should be easily revocable and if it's a primary key, you need a new Yubikey.

 We have created a nix Flake that will create a bootable usb or sd card to place a machine into a safe, AIR-GAPPED Environment.

 The Environment is very minimal on purpose.
 The ONLY purpose to run is to initialize a set of Yubikeys and therefore, it is hardened and anything not required is removed or blocked.

-This is not a general recovery usb stick.
+This is not a general recovery usb image.

-It is purpose driven and is ephemeral activity.
+It is purpose driven and activity is ephemeral.

 NixOS is Determistic, and I wanted a deterministic process to setup Yubikeys.
 This is a process we can repeat for many Yubikeys and be confident it is correct and safe to use.
+If you need to setup a single key, this is fine, but a tad complex.
+This is intended to be used when setting up many keys for an Organization or Family.

 NOTE: Yubikey sets are not clones...
 They are "registered" together for certain activities.
 Sometimes they have the same Credentials applied to them, but they remain distinct keys.

-### What we set:
-  - PIV (Personal Identity Verification)
-    - PIN (personal identification number)
-    - PUK (PIN unlock code)
-    - management key
-  - FIDO (Fast IDentity Online)
-    -

-The intent is that you boot this usb...
+The intent is that you boot to this flake...
 - Follow the instructions provided, or provide a secrets.yaml file.
-- Turn OFF the machine we used.
+- When complete: Turn OFF the machine we used.
-- unplug the usb.
+- unplug the boot device

-- reboot into a working environment (not the usb).
+- reboot into a working environment (not yubikey image, it has no network).
 - [Register Accounts with all Providers](https://www.yubico.com/works-with-yubikey/catalog/google-accounts/)
-- store the usb device and your backup Yubikey in a safe place.
+- store the boot device and your backup Yubikey in a safe place.

 This provides an audit trail for how the key was made.
 It DOES NOT provide any keys inside the Yubikey, those solely reside on the Yubikey.

+If you make Secrets you want to manage, store the on the boot device.

 Some information, we can set deterministically, in other words, we write it down. just because I wrote it in a YAML file doesn't make it less secure.